Understanding Property Disclosure in Scotland

 Selling property for cash offers several advantages, including:

-- Certainty: Less risk of a sale falling through due to mortgage issues.
+- Reduced risk of sale falling through

 Table: Comparison of Cash Sales vs. Traditional Sales

-Process | Simplified | Complex |
+| Process Complexity | Multiple parties | Streamlined |

 How Cash Sales Streamline the Process